Community Services Locator

 - National Eating Disorders Association (NEDA): Find Help and Support.
 Telephone: (800) 931-2237.

-- National Federation of Families for Children's Mental Health: Find a Local Chapter.
-Find local, family-run organizations that provide resources and advocate for children and adolescents with mental health challenges and their families.
+- National Federation of Families for Children’s Mental Health: Affiliates and Partners.
+Find local chapters that provide resources and advocate for children and adolescents with mental health challenges and their families.

 - National Register of Health Service Providers in Psychology: Find a Psychologist.